kartik-lohate11/Nearest-Pharmacist/README.md

 Make your changes and commit them: Ensure your changes are committed with a descriptive message.
 Push to the branch: Upload your changes to your repository.
 Create a pull request: Submit your changes for review.
-License
-This project is licensed under the MIT License.
-See the license file for more details.

 Thank you for using Pharmease!
 We hope it helps you find the medications you need quickly and easily.